Aetas/Final-Project/README.md

 ### How To Run
 Clone into `https://github.com/Aetas/Prince-CSCI2270-FinalProject` and compile. (instructions below)

-In the terminal, run `HashMap.o` to start the program without specifying a file.
+In the terminal, run `HashMap.out` to start the program without specifying a file.

-To start the program with the program specified, run `HashMap.o 14ers.csv`.
+To start the program with the program specified, run `HashMap.out 14ers.csv`.

-If the file is not found, it is likely not in the same directory as the executable, in which case either put them in the same directory or run `HashMap.o ../path/to/dir/14ers.csv`.
+If the file is not found, it is likely not in the same directory as the executable, in which case either put them in the same directory or run `HashMap.out ../path/to/dir/14ers.csv`.

 ### Dependencies